PennLINC/IntermodalCoupling/index.md

 Theodore D. Satterthwaite and Russell T. Shinohara

 ### Brief Project Description:
 831 participants from PNC were included.
-CBF (from ASL) and ALFF (from rs-FMRI) images were projected to the 2D surface space (fsaverage5), and vertexwise coupling occured via locally-weighted regressions.
+CBF (from ASL) and ALFF (from rs-fMRI) images were projected to the 2D surface space (fsaverage5), and vertexwise coupling occured via locally-weighted regressions.
 Group level regressions relating coupling to age, sex, and executive functioning accuracy were performed.

 ### Analytic Replicator:
 Azeez Adebimpe